 Their inferior Ni can also cause ESFPs to latch onto a particular theory, worldview, or plan for their lives.
 So instead of going with the flow and allowing life to come to them (Se), they try to control life (Te) to ensure it conforms to their Ni vision or ideals.
 This of course goes against their natural (and healthy) mode of functioning as ESPs.
 By going against the “natural order” for their type, they are susceptible to unwise decision-making in their careers and relationships.

 Healthy functioning for ESFPs, as well as other personality types, involves the development and regular employment of their dominant and auxiliary functions.
 In truth, ESFPs best insights and decisions come from a breadth of lived experience (Se) and a compassionate outlook (Fi) rather than from indulging their Ni.
 Understanding this alone is a critical first step for ESFPs seeking enduring peace, wholeness, and life satisfaction.

-For a more extensive look at each of the ESFP’s personality preferences and functions, be sure to explore my latest eBook, My True Type: Clarifying Your Personality Type, Preferences & Functions.
+For a more extensive look at each of the ESFP personality preferences and functions, be sure to explore our latest book, My True Type: Clarifying Your Personality Type, Preferences & Functions.

 Heidi Klum, Ryan Seacrest, Mariah Carey, Janet Jackson, Megyn Kelly, Kelly Clarkson